ndorvillearnold/github-slideshow/_posts/0000-01-02-YOUR-USERNAME.md

 layout: slide
 title: “Welcome to our second slide!”
 ---
-Your test is now being changed
-Use the left arrow to go back!
+Your test is now being changed - Editing after Izra suggested Use the left arrow to go back!